Vietnam AI Stars 2026

 Format

-The Semi-Final will be conducted via an online video conference (e.g. Zoom or a similar platform).
+- The Semi-Final will be conducted via an online video conference (e.g. Zoom or a similar platform), open to judges and possibly a public audience (for transparency and engagement).
 Each of the 10 teams will join the session during their allotted slot.
 The structure for each team’s session: 10 minutes presentation + 5 minutes live demo + 5-10 minutes Q&A with judges.

-- Teams should prepare a live presentation.
+- Teams should prepare a live presentation (you can use an updated slide deck from Round 1, incorporating any improvements or judge feedback).
 Aim for ~10 minutes to pitch the project, emphasizing key points (problem, solution, impact, progress).

 - This is followed by up to 5 minutes of live demo.
-Teams are expected to show their application or prototype live.
+Teams are expected to show their application or prototype live (screen sharing the application, or showing a pre-recorded demo if live demo is risky).
 This allows judges to see current functionality and perhaps ask the team to perform specific actions to validate the tech.

 - Finally, 5-10 minutes of Q&A, where judges will ask probing questions.
 Judges may ask about technical details, business strategy, implementation challenges, or anything needing clarification.